30 hours 'free childcare': what parents need to know

 - Early years providers don’t have to offer the 30 hours.

 - Like the 15-hour offer, the 30-hour scheme is optional for providers.
-This means that your childcare provider may decide not to offer funded places.
+This means that your early years provider may decide not to offer funded places.
 Alternatively, they may limit the number of 30-hours places they offer.

 - This might be because, for example, the level of funding they receive from the government is not enough to cover the cost of delivering places, or because they do not have enough staff to deliver the extended offer.